datacommonsorg/api-r/README.md

 ```

 #### Tutorial
-**We recommend starting with the [Demo Notebook](demo-notebook.Rmd) for an
+**We recommend starting with the [Demo Notebook](notebooks/demo-notebook.Rmd) for an
 introduction to Data Commons graph, vocabulary, and data model.**
 If you did not clone this repo, feel free to download the
-[raw Rmd file](https://raw.githubusercontent.com/datacommonsorg/api-r/master/demo-notebook.Rmd) and paste it into a new R Markdown file.
+[raw Rmd file](https://raw.githubusercontent.com/datacommonsorg/api-r/master/notebooks/demo-notebook.Rmd) and paste it into a new R Markdown file.
 If you did clone the repo, simply open up the file and run the chunks or knit the file.

+We have also provided knitted HTML and PDF files for you to view without any interaction.

 ## To develop on this R API Client {#dev-install}